SanderMiller/CompRobo2020Swarms/index.md

 The agents used in our simulation have three properties, **color**, **speed**, and **heading**.
 They have no sense of their absolute position within the map.
 They are also able to **sense, localize, and transfer information** to any other agents within a given radius.
 It should be noted that the agents localize one another in their respective coordinate systems rather than in a global reference frame.

 As we are investigating decentralized systems, all of our agents run identical code.
+In order to help visualize and identify distinct flocks we created the `colorizeSwarms()` function.
+This function causes each agent to become the most frequent color shared by its neighbors.
+If there are no other agents within visibility range the agent continuously changes random colors.